 What is unfair competition?
 Legally speaking, it’s a set of torts dealing with unacceptable marketing techniques that companies use to gain advantage over competitors.

-- Purposefully spreading negative gossip about your competitor in order to gain an advantage;
+- Purposefully spreading negative gossip about your competitor to gain an advantage;

-- Posting fake negative reviews of competitors on Internet review websites;
+- Posting fake and negative reviews of competitors on Internet review websites;

-- Using a competitor’s logo in some way that tricks the consumer;
+- Using a competitor’s logo in a way that tricks consumers;

 - Stealing unauthorized data from an employer or competitor;